 With an exciting line up of state-of-the-art speakers and a world-renowned leader in health focused on addressing disparities in health care and research capacity globally, Dr Patrice Matchaba, M.D, Head of US Corporate Responsibility and President, Novartis US Foundation, as our guest speaker for 2022, this year’s event promises to be as exciting and stimulating as ever.

 We are looking forward to an in-person event again where all participants can meet, network, collaborate and be inspired by the outstanding research done at the Faculty of Medicine and Health Sciences of Stellenbosch University.

 All presentations submitted by staff, postdoctoral fellows, post- and undergraduate students will be presented in either oral or poster format in a revamped set of 9 multidisciplinary tracks, namely:

 - Violence, Injuries, Trauma and Rehabilitation

 - Perioperative Sciences

-We hope that the return to our main research themes for these state-of-the-art sessions will ensure that researchers from across disciplinary borders come together to discuss important issues around a central health question of great importance to South Africa and the rest of the world.
+We hope that the return to our main research themes for these state-of-the-art sessions will ensure that researchers from across disciplinary borders come together to discuss the important issues around these central health questions of such importance to South Africa and the rest of the world.

-I invite you to join us at this outstanding event on the calendar of the Faculty of Medicine and Health Sciences.
-We trust that it will still, as with the previous virtual and in-person events, once again be a unique and informative event, and look forward to spending the day with you under these exceptional circumstances.
+We invite you to join us at this outstanding event on the calendar of the Faculty of Medicine and Health Sciences.
+We trust that it will still, as with the previous virtual and in-person events, once again be a unique and informative conference and we look forward once again to spending the day with you under these exceptional circumstances.